 Accident sickness and unemployment cover explained

-You can also decide whether it will then pay back to day one (i.e from the date of being out of work) or from the end of the deferment period which again will usually reduce the premium.
+You can also decide whether it will then pay back to day one (i.e. from the date of being out of work) or from the end of the deferment period, which again will usually reduce the premium.

-Cover can normally be arranged to cover the cost of your mortgage and insurances, with the option to add extra cover up to a maximum percentage of your income or percentage above your mortgage so that you can’t be better off receiving the benefit than if back at work.
+Cover can usually be arranged, for the cost of your mortgage and insurance, with the option to add an extra cover up to a maximum percentage of your income; or a percentage above your mortgage costs so that you cannot be better off receiving the benefit than if back at work.

 There may be the option to “waive the premiums”, from the point of being out of work; you won’t be able to claim until the deferment period is complete, but you can stop paying the monthly premium as soon as you are out of work.
 Again though, this will usually make the cover more expensive.